 This post may contain affiliate links.
 Read our disclosure page for full details.

 Searching for a location that’s the perfect romantic getaway destination?
 Looking for romantic travel recommendations within the States?
 A romantic getaway in Charleston, SC is your answer.
+Without a doubt, Charleston is one of the best weekend getaways in the South.

 My husband and I spent four days in Charleston last year for our five year anniversary, and I would highly recommend it to anyone!
 Voted the #1 destination in the world by Travel & Leisure four years running, it’s the perfect romantic getaway weekend destination.